 Reduce the Risk of Providing Ineffective Assistance/Committing Malpractice

 Mistakes are most likely to occur when attorneys have too much on their plates.
 When you spend all of your time putting out fires, deadlines can pass and oversights can be made to the detriment of your clients.
 You can keep your workload in check and maximize the quality of representation you provide to each client by outsourcing research and writing to this office.

 You will have greater satisfaction if you do not have to spend so much time doing the things you do not want to do.
 Many trial attorneys prefer to be in court, in negotiations, taking depositions, and visiting with clients all day.
 If that describes you, outsource those tasks that involve hours in front of the computer to me so that you can focus on the part of the practice you enjoy.
 You are also more likely to feel better about your career working only the number of hours you want to work each week while responsibly outsourcing the remainder of your work.

 On top of the aforementioned benefits, attorneys can make more money by using Sulzbacher Law, PLLC for research and writing projects.
 From an economic standpoint, hiring an attorney who provides research and writing services is a great deal for busy solo practitioners and small firms.
 The rates charged by Sulzbacher Law, PLLC for research and writing services provided to private firms are below market rates.
 If you bill outsourced services to your client as attorney fees (which is what you should generally do), rather than costs, the difference between the rates charged by this law office and the reasonable market rate at which you bill its services to the end client is your profit (does not apply to Maryland and Texas).
-If your case is a contingency case, you can outsource some of the heavy lifting to this office without having to divide the contingency fee as you would if you formally associated with outside counsel.
 For more on the ethical considerations involved in profiting from use of a freelance attorney, click here.